All Products

 set phase1name "HUB"

-set proposal des-sha1 # Configure the phase 2 encryption algorithm and authentication algorithm.
+set proposal des-sha1 # Configure the phase 2 encryption and authentication algorithms.

 next